Dogface Soldier: The Life of General Lucian K. Truscott, Jr., by Wilson A. Heefner

 Columbia, Mo.: University of Missouri, 2010.
 Pp. xv, 377.
 Illus., maps, notes, biblio., index. $34.95.
 ISBN: 9780826218827.

-In Dogface Soldier, Heefner, a retired Army colonel, has produced several good books on military history, including excellent biographies of two fine commanders who are today largely forgotten, Walton H. Walker and Edwin D. Patrick, gives us a good at the man who was, after Patton, undoubtedly the best American army commander of World War II.
+In Dogface Soldier, Heefner, a retired Army colonel, has produced several good books on military history, including excellent biographies of two fine commanders who are today largely forgotten, Walton H. Walker and Edwin D. Patrick, and now gives us a good at the man who was, after Patton, undoubtedly the best American army commander of World War II.

 Truscott (1895-1965), who lacked a college education, was directly commissioned from civilian life in 1917.
 Despite this, and without combat experience in World War I, his aptitude for the military life was such that he passed into the interwar Regular Army as a cavalry officer.
 His career ran the gamut of routine duties in the peacetime army, and he